NeuroLexDiagnostics/train-diseases/README.md

 After you fill out this template, you can quickly download and cut the videos and extract the audio for further processing (using the script in this folder - yscrape.py).
 You can watch a quick tutorial on how this process works in the video below.

 [![](https://github.com/NeuroLexDiagnostics/train-diseases/blob/master/data/tutorial.png)](https://drive.google.com/file/d/1KuXq73sRw99cFq4zen3ISiTXGFjIwt87/view)

+## tribe demo days

+Here are some presentations from past fellows on areas related to disease diagnosis.
+Congrats to all the fellows who have completed the program!
+If you'd like to join the next demo day, it's scheduled for October 27th, 2018.
+Just let us know and we'll send you an invite link.

 ## references